lukeclarke12/simple_MLmodel_deployment_on_EC2/README.md

 Serving a simple machine learning model as a webservice using [flask](http://flask.pocoo.org/) and [docker](https://www.docker.com/).

 ## Getting Started
-1. Use Model_training.ipynb to train a logistic regression model on the [iris dataset](http://archive.ics.uci.edu/ml/datasets/iris) and generate a pickled model file (iris_trained_model.pkl)
+1. Use model_training.py to train a logistic regression model on the [iris dataset](http://archive.ics.uci.edu/ml/datasets/iris) and generate a pickled model file (iris_trained_model.pkl)
 2. Use app.py to wrap the inference logic in a flask server to serve the model as a REST webservice:
     * Execute the command `python app.py` to run the flask app.
     * Go to the browser and hit the url `0.0.0.0:80` to get a message `Hello World!` displayed. **NOTE**: A permission error may be received at this point.
 In this case, change the port number to 5000 in `app.run()` command in `app.py`.